RevealBi/Documentation/en/developer/web-sdk/setup-configuration.md

 <a name='server-side-image-export'></a>

 ### 4\.
-Setting up server-side screenshot generation
+Set up server-side screenshot generation

-In order to use the export to **image**, **PDF** or **PowerPoint** functionality (either programmatically or through user interaction) we use [**Playwright**](https://playwright.dev/dotnet/).
+In order to use the export to **image**, **PDF** or **PowerPoint** functionality (either programmatically or through user interaction) dotnet server SDK uses [**Playwright**](https://playwright.dev/dotnet/) internally.

 By default, the first time an user tries to export a dashboard to image, PDF or PowerPoint, Playwright would try to download Chromium browser to it's default location for the current platform.
 For windows the default path is **%userprofile%\AppData\Local\ms-playwright\**.
 The Chromium executables it downloads size ~220 Megabytes.

 This download could take some time and cause delay for the first user that tries to export a dashboard.
-This is ok during development time but not so much when you deply to staging or a production environment.
-For these scenarios we provide some settings that allow you to fine tune your deployment.
+This is ok during development time but not so much when you deploy to staging or a production environment.
+For these scenarios you could use some of the settings bellow to see how you could fine tune your deployment.

 These settings are exposed through the RevealEmbedSettings class.
 - <a href="/api/aspnet/latest/Reveal.Sdk.RevealEmbedSettings.html#Reveal_Sdk_RevealEmbedSettings_CreateChromiumInstancesOnDemand" target="_blank" rel="noopener\">CreateChromiumInstancesOnDemand</a> - set this to false to force Playwright initialization to happen on app startup